4. Logging in

 On your laptop in your $HOME there is a directory .ssh which was created when you enabled your ssh keys.
 Using a text editor, create a file .ssh/config with the following content:

-Host hpc3-* HostName %h Port XXXX ProxyJump UCINetID@hpc3.rcic.uci.edu User UCINetID UserKnownHostsFile /dev/null StrictHostKeyChecking no
+Host hpc3-* HostName %h Port XXXX ProxyJump UCInetID@hpc3.rcic.uci.edu User UCInetID UserKnownHostsFile /dev/null StrictHostKeyChecking no

-Replace UCINetID with yours, and XXXX with the Port number from vscode-sshd-<jobID>.out.Do not change any other other lines!If you already have .ssh/config file, simply add the content to it.
+Replace UCInetID with yours, and XXXX with the Port number from vscode-sshd-<jobID>.out.Do not change any other other lines!If you already have .ssh/config file, simply add the content to it.

 Note

 Each time you start a new vscode-ssh.sh job, the Port number may change.
-This happens because the the :tt:vscode-sshd.sh` looks for the first available network port within a pre-defined range on the specific compute node assigned to your job.
+This happens because the the vscode-sshd.sh looks for the first available network port within a pre-defined range on the specific compute node assigned to your job.
 Since that choice is dynamic, it can change for each new vscode-sshd.sh job.
 Simply edit your local .ssh/config to update the port to the port of your currently-running vscode job that you started in Step 3.

 On your laptop start your VSCode application.